tzi/profile-css.md/perf-rendering.md

  * [CSS Triggers][csstriggers] Website.
  * Paul Lewis, [CSS Triggers] [csstrigers-post].
 Article updated July 26, 2014.

-> I wanted to create a tool that would allow developers to more readily understand the ramifications of changing their styles.
+> He wanted to create a tool that would allow developers to more readily understand the ramifications of changing their styles.
+And now it is the most important tool to have when dealing with CSS rendering performance issues.

 [csstriggers]: http://csstriggers.com/
 [csstrigers-post]: https://aerotwist.com/blog/css-triggers/